domino14/macondo/docs/index.md

 1. Navigate here: [https://github.com/domino14/macondo/releases](https://github.com/domino14/macondo/releases)

-2. Download the latest file that looks like `macondo-darwin.tar.gz`.
-Right now it is **Mac-only**.
-If you are savvy with compilers, you can build your own Windows or Linux version with `go`.
-Untar it to your desired directory.
+2. Download the latest file for your operating system.

 3. Try opening the `macondo` executable.
-Your Mac might complain, especially if you're using Catalina.
+If you are using Mac OS, your system might complain.
 You can open it anyway by going to your Settings -> Security & Privacy -> General and click "Allow anyway" next to macondo.
 I swear it's not a virus.

 ## Features it has: